k0aziu/k0aziu/README.md

 # ☠️ About Me

-Hi, my nick is koziu and I am a passionate programmer, ethical hacker, and computer enthusiast.
+Hi, I am koziu and I am a passionate programmer, ethical hacker, and computer enthusiast.
 I love learning about new technologies and finding creative ways to solve problems.

 In my free time, I enjoy tinkering with different programming languages and exploring the world of hacking in an ethical way.
 I am also an avid learner and am always looking for ways to improve my skills and knowledge in the field of computer science.